stephen-bunn/facelift/docs/source/usage/rendering-frames.rst

 There are several available options that allow you to *slightly* tweak the created window.
-The options are fairly limited as we are just forwarding the desired tweaks to the creation of the window in OpenCV.
+The options are fairly limited as we are just forwarding the desired tweaks to the creation of the window in OpenCV_.
 *Don't expect much in terms of flexibility of customization for these windows.*

 Window Title